rohit-mp/pgc/README.md

 In the `basepath`, the `.gr` format graphs are assumed to be in `binary_files` directory, the `.mtx` format graphs are assumed to be in `mtx_files` directory and kokkos graphs in `kokkos_binaries`.

+## Obtaining input graphs

+`tools` folder has the scripts to obtain the input graphs in the paper and converting them to the format expected by `ggc`.